Gbolahan-12/hng13-frontent-0/README.md

 - Accessible links and image with alt text
 - All required `data-testid` attributes for automated testing

+## Adding stage one feature
+- Adding navbar
+- Responsiveness
+- About and Contact Page

 ##  Test IDs
 - `test-profile-card`
 - `test-user-name`